 The retired bank security officer who now helps his son formulate household detergents for sale hoped that his achievements would spur others to take up sports for a healthy lifestyle.
 Diagnosed with liver cancer and given only five months to live by his doctor, Deo knows full well the importance of good health.
 He said, “The most powerful weapon against illnesses or other negativity that life throws at us would be a strong mind.
 With determination, half the battle is won.
 Also, don’t ever believe 100% of what your doctor says!”

 Once Japan is over and done with, Deo will start to plan a walk in Australia from Melbourne to Sydney in honour of Australian and New Zealand Army Corps (Anzac) war veterans for their sacrifices defending Malaya against the Japanese and Communist forces.

 But that is another walk for another day.
 For now, Deo, a father to three children and six grandchildren continues with his training of backward walking in preparation for Penang.

-Note: An edited version of this article [Walking his way to more records] was published on 8th August, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Walking his way to more records] was published on 8th August, 2015, in The Malay Mail.